As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 Before we begin, I need to dispel a few myths I hear about Interrail discounts:

-- Interrail student discount – The company claims to offer student discount, however this is just a reference to the fact that youth passes are up to 23% cheaper than adult passes.
+- Interrail student discount – Does not exist.
+The company claims to offer student discount, however this is just a reference to the fact that youth passes are up to 23% cheaper than adult passes.
 There is no requirement to be a student therefore, in my book, this is not a student discount.

 Tips to Save Money on Interrail Passes